 2. Encryption

 Once the policy is set, the plaintext is encrypted using public key encryption, entirely on the client side.
 This ensures that the data remains secure during the entire process, as it is never exposed in plaintext beyond the client device.
 The encryption process applies the policy to generate a ciphertext—a secured version of the original data.
-This end-to-end encryption (E2EE) guarantees that access is restricted solely to individuals who meet the policy criteria, providing a strong layer of security.
+This end-to-end encryption (E2EE) guarantees access is restricted solely to individuals who meet the policy criteria, providing a strong layer of security.

 3. Storage in Nebula